 You can save money on your home insurance if you choose a higher deductible.
 This increases your responsibility in a claim, and that ultimately saves the insurance company money.
 However, you want to be cautious if you go this route.
 Raising your deductible reduces your premium, but you also have to come up with that amount if you have a claim.

 Before committing to a deductible, do the math on how much savings you’re really getting.
 At some point, the savings may not be worth it if you don’t have an emergency fund to pay for losses.
 One tip people use is to take the savings from a higher deductible and put that into an emergency fund to build that nest egg.
 But you have to be disciplined to do this.

 Underestimating the Value of Personal Belongings

-One way to get a solid idea on what your personal belongings are worth is to do a home inventory.
-Use a checklist to properly record and categorize your belongings, and then store a copy outside of your home so you can get to it if there’s a catastrophe.
+One way to get a better handle on what your personal belongings are worth is to conduct a home inventory.
+Use a checklist to properly record and categorize your stuff, and then store a copy away from your home so you can access it if there’s a catastrophe.
 You’ll be glad you have a complete list of lost items that includes serial numbers and receipts.

 Keeping the Minimum Liability Coverage

-The default limit for liability coverage in a homeowners insurance policy is usually $1 Million, and that may be enough for some people.
-But others, for whatever reason, may have a greater risk of being sued and might want to consider increasing their liability coverage.
+The default limit for liability coverage in a homeowners insurance policy may be enough for some people.
+But others may have a greater risk of being sued and might want to consider increasing their liability coverage.
 There is no requirement or law that says how much coverage you need; it’s up to you to determine what’s appropriate for you.
-More importantly, increasing your liability coverage won’t dramatically increase your premiums.
+More importantly, increasing your liability coverage won’t dramatically increase your premium.

 Thinking Home Insurance Covers Maintenance Issues